minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 * If user uses a corporate VPN, the corporate employer can continuously monitor the VPN network traffic to detect possible infections among employees.

-* If user is on a home Wifi network, any housemates can monitor the network traffic.
+* If user is on any Wi-Fi network, anybody on the same Wi-Fi network can monitor the network traffic, such as housemates, colleagues, etc.

 # TEK upload sequence